Bimetal Forged Aluminum Copper Clamps

-Closed die forging creates custom forged shapes that incorporate strength, leak-resistance and superior surface conditions at a price that fits your budget.
-By utilizing our closed die forging capabilities we can create a precise replica of your design that can be produced repetitively and have close tolerances.
-Close Die Forging is an inexpensive and efficient way to manufacture metal parts with numerous types of metals, depending on the application.
+Closed die metal forging creates custom forged shapes that incorporate strength, leak-resistance and superior surface conditions at a price that fits your budget.
+By utilizing our closed die metal forging capabilities, we can create a precise replica of your design that can be produced repetitively and have close tolerances.
+Closed Die Forging is an inexpensive and efficient way to manufacture metal parts with numerous types of metals, depending on the application.

-At Deeco Metals, we can take any design and metal and turn it into a metal component through our closed die forging capabilities.
-Our closed die forging techniques allow us to create forged metal parts for numerous industries including:
+We can take any design and metal and turn it into a metal component through our closed die metal forging capabilities.
+Our closed die forging techniques allow us to create forged metal parts for many industries including:

-We can create custom forged shapes from a wide variety of metal materials.
-Our closed die forging techniques can create forged metal parts for countless industries.
+We can create custom metal forgings from a wide variety of metal materials.
+Our closed die metal forging techniques can create forged metal parts for countless industries.
 The metals that we regularly forge include the following: